How to find a Claude Code implementation specialist who delivers

 When interviewing specialists, these questions separate those who have deployed from those who have read docs:

 “How do you handle OAuth token expiry in production MCP?”
 Real answer: Tokens expire weekly, usually during critical demos.
-They will have automated refresh strategies or at minimum a monitoring system.
+They’ll have automated refresh strategies or at minimum a monitoring system.

 “What happens when npm package updates break a working MCP server?”
-They should immediately mention that servers do not update themselves and the local cache holds old versions.
+They should immediately mention that servers don’t update themselves and the local cache holds old versions.
 The fix requires complete removal and reinstall.

 “How do you debug false positive connections?”
 The green checkmark in /mcp just means the process runs.
 Real verification requires checking actual functionality, not connection status.

 “What is your approach to enterprise credential management?”
-If they do not mention scattered configuration files creating security vulnerabilities, they have never done enterprise deployment.
+If they don’t mention scattered configuration files creating security vulnerabilities, they haven’t done enterprise deployment.

 Forget LinkedIn keyword searches.
-Real Claude Code specialists lurk in specific places:
+Claude Code specialists lurk in specific places:

 GitHub Issues on anthropics/claude-code.
 Look for people providing detailed solutions to complex problems.
 Check their contribution history.
 Real implementers leave trails.

-The MCP community Discord.
+The MCP community Discord and the broader ecosystem.
 Not the general Claude Discord - the specific MCP implementation channels.
+The MCP ecosystem has exploded to tens of thousands of servers since Anthropic open-sourced the protocol.
 The people answering questions at 2 AM about WebSocket connections?
 Those are your specialists.

 Blog posts solving specific problems.
 Scott Spence’s MCP optimization guides or Yigit Konur’s troubleshooting manual indicate real implementation experience.
-Authors of detailed technical solutions have battle scars.
+Check the awesome-claude-code repo too - contributors building community tools like claudekit and Rulesync tend to know their stuff.

 The evaluation framework that works